CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 ```

 With pair types we can make precise the currying and uncurrying idea
-from earlier, going from a function with a single pair argument to a
-function that returns a function, and vice versa.
+from earlier.
+There are two ways to define a function that accepts two
+arguments.
+We can either accept them together as a pair, or accept
+them one at a time.
+Here's a helper that converts from the pair
+version to the one-at-a-time version:

 ```
 ×-curry : {A B C : Type}